arielsalminen/vue-design-system/README.md

 </docs>
 ````

 In addition, you can include JSDoc style comment blocks inside your `<script/>` which will be shown in the documentation.
-Simple example:
+An example:

 ````html
 <script>